 Expedia is an obvious first mention in a list of the best cruise booking sites, in part because it’s an absolute juggernaut (Expedia also owns Travelocity and Orbitz).
 Its cruise-booking interface is simple and straightforward, only requiring you to enter your preferred sailing destination and date range, as well as how many passengers you’ll be bringing along.
 Then Expedia does the heavy lifting for you, with comprehensive results that make it one of the best cruise search engines.

-On Expedia, it’s common to find bookable cruises for 70 percent off face value, with the ability to sort by price so the best cruise deals coming up at the top of the list, saving you the scrolling.
-A sample search for a mid-June cruise to Alaska, for example, quickly came up with a seven-night itinerary starting at $454 per person—that’s less than $65 per person, per night for a mostly inclusive weeklong vacation.
+On Expedia, it’s common to find bookable cruises for 70 percent off face value, with the ability to sort by price so the best cruise deals come up at the top of the list, saving you the scrolling.
+A sample search for a mid-June cruise to Alaska, for example, quickly came up with a seven-night itinerary starting at $463 per person—that’s less than $67 per person, per night for a mostly inclusive weeklong vacation.

 Expedia’s cruise deals tend to come paired with other enticing offers, including steep discounts on pre-departure hotels when you book both your cruise and hotel through Expedia.
 There’s also a dedicated 800 number that lets you speak to Expedia’s cruise experts and, often but not always, a generous amount of onboard credit thrown in for good measure.

 Best feature: Sheer search power.
 Expedia’s easy-to-use cruise search engine generates a useful and well-ordered list of the best cruise deals, without much effort required from the user.
 Also, Expedia’s prices frequently match what the cruise lines themselves offer.

 Priceline is another powerhouse among cheap cruise websites.
 The initial interface comes off a bit clunkier than, say, Expedia’s or Kayak’s, but the tradeoff is that you can quickly search by cruise line, both standard and luxury, as well as by cruise length and departure port.